If you’re looking for a Coleman Montana 6 Person Tent review, pull up a chair and get settled in, because we’ve got everything you need right here!

 - Coleman Montana six Person Tent Review

 - Coleman Elite Montana 8 Person Tent Review

-It’s an excellent tent for the price, and it may not last a decade of frequent use, but 10 years of once-yearly trips is doable for sure.
+It’s an excellent dome tent for the price and deserves it’s 4 stars.
+It may not last a decade of frequent use, but 10 years of once-yearly trips is doable for sure.
 Keep the pointers in this review in mind, and you should have an excellent trip.

 Check out our related reviews of products in our roundup of all the best Coleman tents.